 9) Have a Plan B

-You shouldn’t plan to spend more than 2 hours here, so you should definitly plan another thing to do in the region anyway.
-But there’s also a chance you may not find parking or the area might be at full capacity and you get turned away.
-So plan ahead for other things to do in the region.
-Check out nearby hiking trails, consider renting a kayak, go see a waterfall, check out the wineries in the Hudson Valley, and much more.
+Due to crowds, you shouldn’t plan to spend more than 2 hours here.
+So if you’re in the area for the day, you should definitely plan another Upstate New York activity in the region.
+There’s also a chance you may not find parking or the Peekamoose Blue Hole might be at full capacity and you get turned away.
+So plan ahead for other things to do in the Upstate New York region.
+Rent a car for the day and check out nearby hiking trails, go blueberry picking, consider renting a kayak, go see a waterfall, check out the wineries in the Hudson Valley, and much more.

 “Know the rules and regulations of the area before you come here.
 No fires, no grills, no music, no glass… I encourage everyone to take at least 5 minutes before they leave their house to research where they are going and usually in that time they see the rules and resources to help educate”– Steward at Peekamoose Blue Hole

 In addition to the rules which you can read here, you hopefully shouldn’t be at the Peekamoose Blue Hole long enough to have to use the bathroom.
 But if you do feel the need to go while you’re there, there are two porta-potties available.